Community Health Standards

 Test for COVID-19

-Symptomatic testing will be available for students at Student Health Services.
-Employees can purchase tests at their local pharmacy or test at their doctor’s office.
+Students and employees can purchase COVID-19 tests at their local pharmacy or test at their doctor’s office.